althea-net/community/README.md

       <table>
         <tr>
           <td><a href="./defi/partners.md">Partners</a></td>
-          <td>EVM environment builders of incentive structures and programs built on top<br>
+          <td>EVM environment builders of incentive structures and programs<br>
-            of the routers or other native micropayment applications</td>
+          built on top of the routers or other native micropayment applications</td>
         </tr>
         <tr>
           <td><a href="./defi/participants.md">Participants</a></td>
-          <td>Community who particpates in securing the Althea blockchain via votes and staking</td>
+          <td>Community who particpates in securing the Althea blockchain via<br>
+          votes and staking</td>
         </tr>
       </table>
      </td>